Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 Frequently Asked Questions

-The application fee for the Temporary Worker Charity Visa is £259.
+The application fee for the Temporary Worker visa via the charity worker route is £319.

-As well as the visa application fee, you will also need to pay the Immigration Healthcare Surcharge, which is usually £624 per year.
+In addition to the visa application fee, you will need to pay the Immigration Healthcare Surcharge, which is usually £1035 per year.

-Your dependent relatives will also need to pay the full visa application fee and Immigration Healthcare Surcharge.
+Your dependent relatives must also pay the entire visa application fee and Immigration Healthcare Surcharge.

-Yes, if you plan to do volunteer work whilst in the UK, you will still need a visa to do so.
+If you plan to volunteer in the UK, you will still need a visa.
 Nationals from countries with a visa waiver agreement in the UK can only visit without a visa for up to 6 months for tourism and some business purposes.

-If you will be doing unpaid voluntary work, then you can apply for the Temporary Worker Charity Visa.
-If you will be paid whilst in the UK, you cannot be eligible for this visa as a charity worker and will need to apply for a different type of work visa, such as the Skilled Worker Visa.
+If you are doing unpaid voluntary work, you can apply for the Temporary Worker Charity Visa if you are paid while in the UK.
+You cannot be eligible for this visa as a paid worker and will need to apply for a different type of work visa, such as the Skilled Worker Visa.

-Yes, in some circumstances it is possible to extend your Charity Worker Visa.
-You can only extend your visa if you have not already reached the maximum period of stay which is 12 months, it is possible to extend your visa up to 12 months if it was initially issued for a shorter period than this.
+Yes, sometimes it is possible to extend your Charity Worker Visa.
+You can only extend your visa if you have not already reached the maximum period of stay, which is 12 months.
+If your visa was initially issued for a shorter period, you can extend it up to 12 months.

-If you plan on staying in the UK for more than 12 months you will need to switch to another type of visa.
+If you plan to stay in the UK for more than 12 months, you will need to switch to another type of visa.

-Charity Worker Visa holders can do unpaid voluntary work for their sponsor whilst in the UK.
-As well as this, temporary workers are also permitted to do a second job in the UK, providing it is either in the same sector as the job detailed on your sponsorship certificate or if it is for a role that is on the Shortage Occupation List.
+Charity Worker Visa holders can do unpaid voluntary work for their sponsor in the UK.
+As well as this, temporary workers are also permitted to do a second job in the UK, providing it is either in the same sector as the job detailed on your sponsorship certificate or for a role on the immigration salary list.
 However, all the work that Charity Worker Visa holders do must be unpaid.

 As a temporary worker, you are also permitted to study whilst in the UK, although for some courses, you may need to obtain an Academic Technology Approval Scheme certificate.